KARTHIKA-id12/NOVA-3.0_SPEAKSPACE/README.md

 This confirms that the NLP engine successfully processed the input and initiated the response pipeline.

-**Step 4: Verify Emergency Response Actions**
+## Step 4: Verify Emergency Response Actions

 For High or Critical threat levels, the following actions are automatically triggered:

-SMS Alert
+1.SMS Alert

 An emergency message is sent to the configured contact number via Twilio.

-Automated Voice Call
+2.Automated Voice Call

 A voice call is placed with a synthesized emergency alert message.

-Email Incident Report
+3.Email Incident Report

 A detailed incident report is sent to the configured email address.

-Incident Logging
+4.Incident Logging

 The event is securely logged for audit and verification purposes.

-**Step 5: SpeakSpace Integration Validation**
+## Step 5: SpeakSpace Integration Validation

 If tested via SpeakSpace:

-Configure the SpeakSpace Action with the deployed URL.
+1.Configure the SpeakSpace Action with the deployed URL.

-Submit a voice note.
+2.Submit a voice note.

-The transcription is automatically forwarded to the API.
+3.The transcription is automatically forwarded to the API.

-Threat analysis and emergency alerts are executed in real time.
+4.Threat analysis and emergency alerts are executed in real time.

-Evaluation Notes for Judges
+## Evaluation Notes for Judges

-No external AI services are used.
+1.No external AI services are used.

-No voice data or transcripts are stored externally.
+2.No voice data or transcripts are stored externally.

-All processing happens within the deployed service.
+3.All processing happens within the deployed service.

-The system is designed for low latency, privacy, and reliability.
+4.The system is designed for low latency, privacy, and reliability.

 ## Local
 1.  **Start the Server:** Ensure it's running (`npm run dev`).